Lameguy64/PSn00bSDK/README.md

   ROM checks used.

-* Extensive GTE support with rotate, translate, perspective correction and lighting fully supported via C and assembly GTE macros, with high speed matrix and vector functions.
-All calculations performed in fixed point integer math.
+* Extensive GTE support with rotate, translate, perspective correction and lighting fully supported via C and assembly GTE macros paired with high speed matrix and vector functions.
+All calculations performed in fixed point integer math, not a single float defined.

 * Flexible interrupt service routine with easy to use callback mechanism for simplified handling and hooking of hardware and DMA interrupts, no crude event handler hooks or kernel hacks providing great compatibility with HLE BIOS implementations.
-Should work without issue in loader/menu type programs.
+Should work without issue for loader/menu type programs as well.

 * Complete Serial I/O support with SIOCONS driver for tty stdin/stdout console access.
-Hardware handshake for flow control also supported.
+Hardware flow control also supported.

 * BIOS controller functions for polling controller input work as intended thanks to proper handling of hardware interrupts.
 No crude manual polling of controllers in a main loop.
 BIOS memory card functions may also work, but not yet tested extensively.

-* Full CD-ROM support with data read, CD audio and XA audio playback support.
-  Features built-in ISO9660 file system parser for locating files and supports directories containing more than 30 files (classic ISO9660 only, no Rock Ridge or Joliet extensions).
-Also supports reading new disc sessions in a multi-session disc.
+* Full CD-ROM support via libpsxcd with data read, CD audio and XA audio playback support.
+Features built-in ISO9660 file system parser for locating and querying files and directories.
+Supports directories containing more than 30 files (classic ISO9660 only, no Rock Ridge or Joliet extensions) and also supports reading new sessions on a multi-session disc.

 * Uses Sony SDK library syntax for familiarity to experienced programmers and to make porting existing homebrew projects to PSn00bSDK easier.

 * Works on real hardware and most popular emulators.

+* Fully expandable and customizable to your heart's content.

 ## Obtaining PSn00bSDK